 High-quality wood board and batten shutters have been used for centuries to make American homes more comfortable, safe, and attractive.
-We use two kiln-dried lumbers to forge the boards and battens that compose our line of premium wood shutters.
+We use kiln-dried lumbers to forge the boards and battens that compose our line of premium wood shutters.
 Each panel is assembled with time-tested techniques for maximum strength and longevity.
-All board and batten shutters are sold primed or fully painted, but not unfinished.
+All board and batten shutters are sold primed or fully painted to completely cover all surfaces.

-Synthetic materials have only recently become an acceptable substitute for natural wood.
 Our composite board and batten shutters are constructed from high quality durable material that is impervious to moisture, rot, and termites.
-Composite shutters outperform wood in many categories.
+Stable composite shutters outperform wood in many categories, including longevity.

 ShutterLand board and batten exterior shutters are available in several standard configurations.

 The basic arrangement of this shutter style consists of adjacent vertical boards with two horizontal battens.
 A third batten is required for shutters in excess of of 55″ in height, but is otherwise optional.
 A fourth batten may also be specified.
 Positioning of wood boards can be modified to include a space, or gap, between the vertical members.